grm34/ZenMaxBuilder/docs/index.md

 <br>
 # Overview

-ZenMaxBuilder (ZMB) is an Android Kernel Builder written in bash, which can be runned on any compatible Linux System (feel free to Pull Request for Windows support).
-By default it uses Proton-Clang, Eva-GCC, Proton-GCC or Lineage-GCC but you can use any Clang or GCC toolchains you like (with LLVM and binutils included).
-Find all your compilations and working folders in one place, edit and maintain your kernels faster.
+ZenMaxBuilder (ZMB) is an Android Kernel Builder written in Bash, which can be launched on any compatible Linux system (feel free to Pull Request for Windows support).
+By default it uses Proton-Clang, Eva-GCC, Proton-GCC or Lineage-GCC but you can use any Clang or GCC toolchain you like (with LLVM and binutils included).

+Find all your compilations and working folders in one place, update and maintain your kernels faster.
 Full logs with the possibility to restart the build after error.
 Automatic creation of a flashable signed ZIP (with AK3 and AOSP Keys).
-Real time status feedback with ZIP sending on any group or Telegram channel.
+Real time status feedback with build sending on any group or Telegram channel.
 And more.
 The perfect tool to compile on the fly and keep fresh and clean kernel paths.

 <br>
 # Requirements

+- A compatible Linux system
+- The kernel source code of your device
-A computer running Linux, the source code of the phone kernel, a minimum of knowledge in kernel compilation and a lot of patience.
+- A minimum of knowledge in kernel compilation
+- Patience

 The installation of the missing dependencies will be offered by ZenMaxBuilder but you can also install them manually with your favorite package manager: